civicinfo/votebymail/idaho.md

 #### Absentee/Mail-in eligibility
-Any voter may request an absentee ballot, without a reason.
+Any registered voter may request an absentee ballot, without a reason.

 #### How to apply for absentee/mail-in ballot